McCantsMO/Active-Directory-Installation/README.md

 <img src="https://i.imgur.com/VmQk9RE.png) height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-I create users to add to my folders, in this case, it is Jane Doe.
+I create users to add to my folders, in this case, it is Jane Doe with a username and password.
 </p>
 <br />